-A good Irish Stew like this is the perfect solution for a chilly day when the best comfort food is desired.
-Chunks of tender lamb meat, carrots, potato and onion make up this delicious Irish Stew recipe.
+A good, cozy Irish Lamb Stew like this is the perfect solution for a chilly day when the best comfort food is desired.
+Chunks of tender lamb meat, carrots, potato and onion make up this delicious and flavorful Irish Stew recipe.

 cooked Irish Stew in a red post